lemlac/mulem/docs/reference.md

 --)
 ```

-Functions can also be declared with `mut` to be set later.
+Functions can also be declared with `mu` to be set later.
 This type is called a **function pointer.** It lets you treat functions that same way you do with variables.

 ```
-mut action(int, int): int
+mu action(int, int): int
 add(a, b) = a + b
 sub(a, b) = a - b
 action = add